segdeha/pdxcodeguild/Week 1/Day 1/madlib-py.md

-Write a simple program that, when run, prompts the user for input then prints a result.
+Write a simple program that, when run, prompts the user for several inputs then prints a [Mad Lib](https://en.wikipedia.org/wiki/Mad_Libs) as the result.

+1. Search the interwebs for an example Mad Lib
 1. Open Atom
-1. Create a new file and save it as `dice.py`
+1. Create a new file and save it as `madlib.py`
 1. Follow along with the instructor

 ------